TheTechromancer/fun-tunnel/README.md

 # FunTunnel.py
 ### Tunnel layer 2 traffic over TCP with a single Python script
-#### "im in ur network sniffin ur packetz"

 <br>

 ### Features:
 * **NIC bridging over the internet** without a TUN/TAP interface
-* Use tools like Responder, etc. from the safety of your AWS instance as if you had physical network access
 * Single script acts as client or server
 * 100% vanilla Python (no external dependencies)